 We know that your students love talking/thinking/dreaming about cars (even if data suggests it's less than previous generations).
-In fact, our Buying a Used Car activity in our Bonus Unit is a student favorite.
+In fact, our Buying a Used Car activity is a student favorite.
 This activity can be used to pivot into a conversation about retirement savings also.
 How?
 The Wealth of Common Sense blog makes that connection between car buying and retirement savings.
 From a Ben Carlson tweet:

 Looking at prices for new SUVs and came to the realization this has to be a huge impediment to ppl saving for retirement.
 These things are unbelievably expensive and I see them all over the roads

 He shares data that 2/3 of new car purchases are SUVs and that they are quite costly to purchase and maintain:

 By my calculations, we’re looking at an average MSRP in the range of $36.2k to $55.1k or an average monthly payment of roughly $608 to $924 (see my payment assumptions at the bottom of the table).
 This doesn’t include taxes and all of the crazy fees they charge you or the additional outlays for gas.
 And I’m going to assume it’s few and far between that actually pay the lowest MSRP because most people want all the bells and whistles.

 He also included a chart that I found intriguing (see below) showing a list of cars ranked by the percent of original owners who have kept them for 15+ years.